 What We Do

-We work with schools in underserved communities to provide our resilience programming to their students.
-Our interventions focus on building resilience because it has shown to contribute to youth’s emotional and physical well-being as well as a healthy transition into adulthood.
+We partner with schools in under-resourced communities to provide our resilience programming to students in order to develop their emotional and physical well-being as well as a healthy transition into adulthood.

 Learn More